-8.3.1 From 1st January 2017 all applications for a new Hackney carriage proprietors licence, or a replacement vehicle on an existing Hackney carriage proprietors licence (where the vehicle is either being replaced as a result of the proprietor's wishes or because it has reached the specified mileage limit), must relate to a vehicle which must display a large decal on the bonnet and also the front passenger and driver doors stating "Staffordshire Moorlands District Council Licensed Hackney Carriage Vehicle", the first set of decals will be provided by the Authority, additional decals will be recharged on a cost recovery basis.
+8.3.1 All applications for a new Hackney carriage proprietor's licence, or a replacement vehicle on an existing Hackney carriage proprietors licence (where the vehicle is either being replaced as a result of the proprietor's wishes or because it has reached the specified mileage limit), must relate to a vehicle which must display a large decal on the bonnet and also the front passenger and driver doors stating "Staffordshire Moorlands District Council Licensed Hackney Carriage Vehicle".
+The first set of decals will be provided by the Authority, additional decals will be recharged on a cost recovery basis.